2008 Brickyard 400: Post-race

 Two days following the running of the race, NASCAR VP of competition Robin Pemberton formally apologized for the problems, saying that it did not go to IMS with the correct car-tire combination.
 To rectify those problems, Goodyear staged two additional tire tests at Indy in the fall, the first with only three teams as per the tiremaker's policy September 22 and 23; the other with as many as 12 teams on October 7 and 8 to detect what might have gone wrong and test a new tire to be used for the 2009 race.
 A total of 7 tests were conducted in preparation for the 2009 race.

 The results of these tests indicated an increased amount of load and slip on the right rear tire caused the particle debris to be smaller than anticipated.
 This prevented rubber from adhering to the track and prevented tire wear from improving as the race progressed.

 Legacy

 Many fans have pointed to this race to the overall decline of the Brickyard 400 in general.
-By 2021, NASCAR eventually moved the race to the Speedway's road course.
+By 2021, NASCAR eventually moved the race to the Speedway's road course, although they returned to the oval in 2024.